Single Procurement Document (SPD)

 • financial information

-In some instances, the procurement officer will provide minimum requirements to complete the generic question.
-For example, if a procurement exercise requires insurance cover the procurement officer will provide information on the levels of insurance cover required.
+In some instances, the buyer will provide minimum requirements to complete the generic question.
+For example, if a procurement exercise requires insurance cover the buyer will provide information on the levels of insurance cover required.

-You should answer all questions truthfully and if you need further clarification, contact the procurement officer.
+You should answer all questions truthfully and if you need further clarification, contact the buyer.

 What do I need to do if I am relying on others or using a sub-contractor?